Joseph A. Lombardo

 If you have suffered a shoulder injury and are seeking a personal injury attorney near Atlantic City

 I invite you to contact us.
-The Law Offices of Joseph Lombardo has been representing clients in personal injury matters across Southern New Jersey since 1993.
+Lombardo Law Group, LLC has been representing clients in personal injury matters across Southern New Jersey since 1993.
 We have office conveniently located in Hammonton, NJ and Atlantic City, NJ.
 If you have suffered an injury as the result of an accident, you may be entitled to compensation for medical bills, suffering, and lost wages.
 If you think someone else is at fault for an injury you suffered, it is important to seek legal representation as soon after the injury as possible.
 There are time deadlines that must be met and correspondence with insurance companies that must be properly handled.
-If you have suffered an injury to your shoulder or another part of your body as a result of someone else’s negligence, contact us today by phone (609) 445-4300 for a free, initial consultation.
+If you have suffered an injury to your shoulder or another part of your body as a result of someone else’s negligence, contact us today by phone (609) 418-4537 for a free, initial consultation.